 - New Look

 - American Apparel

-According to research by Which? items are usually about 30% cheaper in an outlet village.
+According to research by Which? items are usually cheaper in an outlet village.
 Also some of the big brands only sell special clothing lines at outlets, so if you have a spare weekend get down to one near you.

 There are now more than 50 outlets around the country.
 Go to their website to see a map of the 24 biggest outlets.